Author Archives: Jack Rawlins

 Friday 10 AM: not crowded…yet

 Don’t try to park near the bridge.
 Park at Crissy Field or next door at the Marina Green, where the parking is usually easy and free, and ride to the Bridge (by the way, our map starts at Pier 39, because I wanted to show you the whole route and I can’t map the ferry ride, but don’t try to park there either).
-For details on Crissy Field or any of the route between Pier 39 and the Bridge, see the San Francisco’s Wiggle Loop ride, which shares this leg.
+For details on Crissy Field or any of the route between Pier 39 and the Bridge, see the San Francisco’s Wiggle Loop ride.
+Easiest of all is to BART into the City, get off at the Embarcadero, and ride to Pier 41, a surprisingly short 1.5 miles.
+From the Embarcadero to Tiburon is 20 miles.

 Navigation here is tricky, because the road system leading to the Bridge is complicated.
 There are signs, and you can just follow the stream of rental bikes (any bike with a sign that says Blazing Saddles).